The Charleston Area Medical Center School of Nurse Anesthesia is the only CRNA school in West Virginia.

 Low cost apartment/housing is available through CAMC.
 Contact the school education office for more information.

 Free parking is provided.
-Scrub suites are provided and laundered.
+Scrub suits are provided and laundered.

 Many students receive financial sponsorship while in school.
 In return, the student commits to a contractual agreement to work for the sponsor after successful graduation and certification.
 Many employers of CRNAs offer these sponsorships, including CAMC.